Application Deadline: February 4, 2024

 To be successful as an engineer, graduates benefit from entrepreneurial thinking in addition to basic technical knowledge.
 The curriculum includes Foreign languages, management and entrepreneurship courses which allow students to acquire these essential skills.
 This multi-layered concept and the international networking with partner universities around the world make graduates of the Mechatronics, Design & Innovation program particularly attractive in the global job market.

 If you have any questions about the study program, please contact us.

 Applications for admission are accepted on an ongoing basis via our online application platform.
 In the sense of your personal further planning, we recommend that you submit your application early.

 Applicants are welcome to apply for multiple programs of study, as long as a plausible rationale is given.

 Generally, admission to the program is available to the following persons:

 Persons without a university entrance qualification but with relevant vocational qualifications must additionally sit entrance exams in German, English (Level I), Mathematics (Level II) and Physics (Level I).
-The level of the exams corresponds to that of a non-school university entrance qualification in natural sciences.
+The level of the exams corresponds to that of a non-school university entrance qualification in Engineering Studies.